 Therapeutic horseback riding is much more than emotional health.
 It’s also used as physical therapy for disabled riders.
 While horse riding, small muscle movements are necessary.
 They often consist of hand movements when selecting reins or holding them while riding.
 Large muscle groups also play a huge role.
 How?
 Horseback riding stabilizes the trunk by actively engaging the core muscle as the rider rises and sits to the horse’s rhythm.

-The rider is a continuously thrown-off balance as the horse moves.
-As a result, the muscles contract and relax in an attempt to regain balance with the exercise reaching the deep muscle tissues considered inaccessible in a typical physical therapy.
+The rider is continuously thrown-off balance as the horse moves.
+As a result, the muscles contract and relax in an attempt to regain balance with the exercise reaching the deep muscle tissues considered inaccessible in typical physical therapy.
 By stopping or starting the horse or changing direction, the rider’s balance can be further improved.

 Children living with disabilities sometimes feel trapped in a body they have little control over either through difficulty in walking or confinement to a wheelchair.
 Now imagine for the first time these kids, through horseback riding for children, get to command their horses with smiles on their faces.
 Nothing could beat that.
 Also, a child’s connection with an animal and the opportunity to master horsemanship skills boost their confidence.

 Horseback riding stimulates the senses in different ways that are especially beneficial to people with mental disorders.
-A good example is a horseback riding therapy for autism spectrum.
-The rider’s sight, sense of touch, hearing, and smell are all triggered by the sounds, smell and the feel of the horse itself.
+A good example is horseback riding therapy for the autism spectrum.
+The rider’s sight, sense of touch, hearing and smell are all triggered by the sounds, smell and feel of the horse itself.
 Introducing horse riding games for kids could help create both sensory enjoyment and appreciation of the act of riding itself.
 For children with personal horses on the farm, tending to the horse with products for horses is also another exciting way to improve the bond.

 The art of horseback riding is not acquired overnight.
 It involves endless trials and an unresponsive horse.
 However, this is no reason to get discouraged.
 Sometimes, you have to relax, take a breath, and then give it another shot.
 This way you’ll acquire patience which is hugely therapeutic and beneficial in other areas too.
-What’s more, finding a ranch in the U.S should be an easy task, so you don’t have to worried about where to go horseback riding.
+What’s more, finding a ranch in the U.S should be an easy task, so you don’t have to worry about where to go horseback riding.